Books I get excited about recommending!

 Breath-James Nestor

+Don’t let the title fool you into believing this is nothing you need to know about!
+This is one of my favorite books.
 Explores the science and history of breathing and how simple nasal, slow, and rhythmic breathing techniques can dramatically improve physical and mental well-being.

 4000 weeks-Oliver Burkeman

 Time management meets acceptance.
 Argues that readers embrace their limitations, prioritize what truly matters, and find joy in the present.
+What would it look like to stop working on the premise that you can do and be everything?

 Love and Work-Marcus Buckingham

-Understanding that what you are good at and what brings you joy is not always the same thing may help you create a more meaningful and successful career.
+Understanding that what you are good at, and what brings you joy is not always the same thing may help you create a more meaningful and successful career.

 10% Happier-Dan Harris

 Explores the benefits of mindfulness for stress reduction and improved well-being.
+It’s 10% happier for a reason.
+The little things count and you don’t need to be fixed.